hero-image-psychology-job-opportunities_Walbrook

 Psychological services alongside social work

-In this role, you might help design and evaluate support programmes, carry out assessments, and provide the education only a psychologist could offer clients.
+Some psychology graduates pursue careers working alongside social workers to offer more academic insights within mental health and community settings.
+In this role, you might help design and evaluate support programmes, carry out assessments, and provide psychology-informed support and insight for clients.
 It’s a rewarding way to combine and pursue careers in psychology and social work.

 Human resources and career counsellor